Calendar of festivals and cultural and sporting activities

 Special menus in the city's restaurants.
 Treat yourself to Tarragona's most celebrated dish.

-© Tarragona Turisme
+© SCAN Tarragona

 Enjoy The Embutada: come and taste the new wines while enjoying regional gourmet products and cultural attractions!